indiana-university/rivet-docs/content/components/utilities/border.md

 status: "Ready"
 ---
 ## Border utility examples
 Easily add borders to any element using the following utility classes.
-All borders applied via utititly classes will have the value `1px solid #dddddd`.
+All borders applied via utility classes will have the value `1px solid #dddddd`.
 We've also included an extra border utility class to add the default border-radius (.25rem/4px) to an element.

 {{< example lang="html" >}}<ul class="rvt-plain-list">
     <li class="rvt-m-top-md">